 Forests need fire to stimulate growth.
 It clears space and releases nutrients into the soil.
 There are certain trees such as lodgepole and jack pine that need fire to reproduce.
 The flames open their cones and allow their seeds to grow.
 Fire is another part of the ecosystem, it brings good and bad, life and death.

 In Sylvion, however, this is not the case.
 There is a fire entity called The Ravage that wants to burn down the entire forest and leave nothing but ash.
-It is your job to stop the fire spreading and save the forest for destruction.
+It is your job to stop the fire spreading and save the forest from destruction.
 Throughout the game, you will seek the aid of forest creatures, put out flames and do your best to keep the fires of The Ravage at bay.

 If you have ever played a tower defence video game, then how you do this will immediately make sense.
 While you can play Sylvion with a partner, it is best as a solo game.
 You are going to set up a grid of cards with 12 Edge cards on three sides and four Ravage stacks on the fourth.
 The Edge shows how much of the forest remains and The Ravage represents the fire and its elementals.
 Each turn you are going to reveal more fires and try to stop them from engulfing the forest.